-brother (ULT)
+our} brother (ULT) our fellow believer (UST)

 Here, the word our is not in the original, but was necessary for English, which requires that a relationship word indicate who the person is related to.
 In this case, our would be inclusive, relating Timothy to Paul and the readers as a brother in Christ.
 If your language requires this, you can do the same.
 If not, you can follow the original wording, which says, "the brother."
 (See: Exclusive and Inclusive 'We')